-The first six focus areas are generally aligned with typical MS4 NPDES requirements, and the seventh focus area addresses stream temperature.
-Each area of focus has associated best management practices, strategies, and measurable goals.
-This 2019 annual report documents progress made toward achieving the measurable goals.
+The first six focus areas are aligned with typical MS4 NPDES requirements, and the seventh focus area addresses stream temperature.
+Each area of focus has associated best management practices (BMP), strategies, and measurable goals.
+This 2022 annual report documents progress made toward achieving measurable goals.

-The TMDL Matrix which can be found in Appendix A has all of the best management practices, strategies, and measurable goals and each measurable goal has an associated 2019 status.
-The following status options and definitions can be seen below:
+The TMDL Matrix in Appendix A shows all the best management practices, strategies, and their related measurable goals.
+Each measurable goal has an associated 2022 status.
+The following status options and their definitions are listed below:

-- "Completed" is used as a status update when a particular measurable goal has been completed and there are no ongoing activities associated with the measurable goal - "Ongoing" is used as a status update when a particular measurable goal has been completed each year via continuing ongoing activities - "Incomplete, But Started" is used as a status update when progress has been made on a measurable goal, but it has not yet moved into a "completed" or "ongoing" status - "Not Started" is used as a status update when no work for a measurable goal has been started - "Delayed" is used as a status update when a measurable goal hasn't been completed, and some but very minimal progress has been made on the goal.
-This may in some instances be related to available staffing or other resources
+- "Completed" is used as a status update when a particular measurable goal has been completed and there are no ongoing activities associated with the measurable goal. - "Ongoing" is used as a status update when a particular measurable goal has been completed each year via continuing ongoing activities. - "Incomplete, But Started" is used as a status update when progress has been made on a measurable goal, but it has not yet moved into a "completed" or "ongoing" status. - "Not Started" is used as a status update when no work for a measurable goal has been started - "Delayed" is used as a status update when a measurable goal hasn't been completed, and some but very minimal progress has been made on the goal.
+This may in some instances be related to available staffing or other resources.

-2019 TMDL Matrix Summary
+2022 TMDL Matrix Summary

 The City has a total of 54 measurable goals identified in the TMDL Matrix.
-At the end of 2019 the status for those goals is as follows: Complete (2), Ongoing (44), Incomplete, But Started (3), Not Started (5), and Delayed (0).
-Details about each measurable goal can be found throughout the document.
+At the end of 2022 the status for those goals is as follows: Complete (6), Ongoing (42), Incomplete, But Started (5), Not Started (1), and Delayed (0).